Hamzakhan-955/New-localRepo/New-localRepo/README.md

-#This is my new local repo on my pc.its sucking
+# This is my new local repo on my pc. its sucking